milwaukee brewers September 13th, 2012

 Really.
 The Brewers are now just two game under .500 and sit a cool 6.5 back of the St. Louis Cardinals who they just so happen to play this weekend.
 The Cardinals, of course, are the reason for all this optimism in the first place.
 On August 27th of last season the Cardinals had playoff odds of 1.1 percent and then they got hot and won the World Series.
 On August 27th of this year?
 The Brewers had 0.2 percent playoff odds.
 So not the same and even today they are only up to 0.8 percent, still not the same.
 The 2011 Rays were 0.5 percent on 9/3 last year, but that was a completely different circumstance.

 BUT they are hot!
 Red hot in fact!
 They are only two games under .500 with a not impossible schedule left to go.
 They haven't been two games under .500 since May.
 Is there really reason to believe?
-Continue reading »
+Read the rest of this entry »

 Well it's that time of the year.
 Summer is over, the kids are back to school, it's starting to get cold out and the leaves are turning a different color.
 Shorts are out and pants are in.
 Sweatshirts are necessary at night and soon they will be all day.
 Then it'll be coats and boots and scarves because winter is right around the corner.
 The happy fun times of summer are over and everyone is really, really happy about it.
 Wait, what?!